chloealbright/DevHiveMind/Clout Chasing/Software Carpentier Journey.md

 Solution Architect: $128,000 per year
 Enterprise Architect: $150,000 per year

-Proably higher the increase in pay scale upwards from app to enterprise
+Probably higher the increase in pay scale upwards from app to enterprise